Hopp til hovedinnhold

 Is it normal to lose a lot of hair after birth?

 Yes.
-Postpartum hair loss (telogen effluvium) affects 40–50 percent of all women after birth.
+Postpartum hair loss (telogen effluvium) is very common after birth.
 It usually starts 2–4 months after delivery and is caused by a rapid drop in estrogen levels.
 The hair that falls out is hair that should have fallen out gradually during the pregnancy.

 How long does postpartum hair loss last?